This post may contain affiliate links.

 4. Clean Black Walnuts

-5. Dry Black Walnuts
+5. Drying Walnuts

 Air dry the cleaned nuts in a well-ventilated area for several weeks.
 Spread them out in a single layer on a screen or wire mesh to ensure even airflow around each nut.
 The nuts are dry when the shells become hard and no longer feel soft or pliable.